icon_notification notification-animation 2

 What does Tax Collected at Source (TCS) under LRS mean?

-Anil, a resident as per FEMA, sends money regularly to his child studying in the United States.
+Anil, a resident as per FEMA, is sending money to his child studying in the United States of America (USA) and sends regular funds to support her.
 He wants to understand how TCS works on outward remittances.

-Under LRS, TCS is exempted up to a limit of ₹7 lakh per Financial Year (April–March) per person through all modes of payment regardless of the purpose of remittance except for overseas tour packages.
-If you receive a salary income in India, TCS on your remittances can be utilized as a tax credit against the Tax Deducted at Source (TDS) on your salary income.
+Under LRS, TCS is not required to be collected on remittances for education fees from the amount obtained as loan from specified financial institutions and further, TCS is exempted up to a limit of ₹7 10 lakh ( 7 or 10?) per financial year (April–March) per person through all modes of payment regardless of the purpose of remittance except for overseas tour packages.
+If you receive a salary income in India, TCS on your remittances can be utilised as a tax credit against the Tax Deducted at Source (TDS) on your salary income.
 Additionally, you have the option to claim this TCS credit while filing your income tax return in India.
 Beyond this threshold, TCS rates will vary depending on the purpose of payment, as tabulated below:

 Medical treatment